samheutmakerdfs/run-book-template/run-book-template.md

 #### Normal patch cycle

-_(e.g. Use the standard OS patch test cycle together with deployment via Jenkins and Capistrano)_
+_Use the standard patch test cycle together with deployment via Jenkins and Helm_

 #### Zero-day vulnerabilities

-_(e.g. Use the early-warning notifications from UpGuard plus deployment via Jenkins and Capistrano)_
+_Zero-day vulnerabilities will be given highest priority and the normal patch cycle will be used to update the system._

 ### Daylight-saving time changes

 > Is the software affected by daylight-saving time changes (both client and server)?

-_(e.g. Server clocks all set to UTC+0.
-All date/time data converted to UTC with offset before processing)_
+_This system is not affected by daylights saving time changes._

 ### Data cleardown

 > Which data needs to be cleared down?
 How often?
 Which tools or scripts control cleardown?

-_(e.g. Use `abc-cleardown.ps1` run nightly to clear down the document cache)_
+_No data in the system needs to be cleared down._

 ### Log rotation

 > Is log rotation needed?
 How is it controlled?

-_(e.g. The Windows Event Log *ABC Service* is set to a maximum size of 512MB)_
+_This system uses logstash to transport logs and does save logs on disk.
+All local log information is lost when the container restarts._

 ## Failover and Recovery procedures